vineethsai/DigitalSecurityHub/README.md

 ## Public Django REST API
 http://localhost:8000/api/?format=json

-Only accepys GET request.
+Only accepts GET request.
 You can do a POST request, but it might hose the Database

 ## Home
 https://127.0.0.1:8000/home/